 Three of these monarchies were led by first cousins.
-By the war’s end, one would be dead, one would be deposed and one would remain in power.
+By the war’s end, one would be dead, one would be deposed, and one would remain in power.

 Born in 1868, Nicholas II became emperor of Russia, grand duke of Finland and king of Poland in 1894.
 He was more commonly known by the title Tsar.

-He married Alexandra, who was also the grandchild of Queen Victoria.
+His wife Alexandra also the grandchild of Queen Victoria.
 They had five children.

 Nicholas became a victim of the Russian Revolution and was forced to abdicate the throne in 1917.
 He, his wife and children were executed the following year.